top of page

 For some tour locations, breakfast is included, and sometimes other meals.

-(For Rainforest Animals Of Panama, all meals are included).
+(e.g. The Rainforest Animals Of Panama has all meals included).

 For a few tours in the UK and Spain, we have the option of self-catering.
 Paul will volunteer to cook in order to be more flexible with mealtimes.

-Do get in touch if you have any further questions.
+Do get in contact if you have any further questions.

 In most cases, yes.
 Rooms are private and often en-suite (single/double occupancy).

-It is always best to contact me directly at info@paulalistaircollins.co.uk if you have any concerns about weather.
+It is always best to contact me directly through the Contact form if you have any concerns about weather on a wildlife photo safari.
 A full recommended kit list will be sent to you upon booking, so you are wearing appropriate clothing for our scheduled activities.

 Yes.
 The best conditions for photography and animal behaviours are often around sunrise and sunset, so I'll try to ensure that we are in good locations at these times.